 Bans Discrimination For Pre-Existing Conditions: Insurers must cover people with pre-existing conditions and they cannot arbitrarily cancel a policy because an enrollee gets sick.

 Free Preventive Care: The law continues to broaden access to free preventive care.
-New rules regarding testing and medications to reduce the risk of breast cancer are went into effect last fall.
+New rules regarding testing and medications to reduce the risk of breast cancer went into effect in 2015.
 Plans must cover (without cost-sharing) risk-reducing medications, such as tamoxifen and raloxifene, prescribed to women with increased risk of breast cancer.

 Expanded Coverage For Young Adults: Young adults up to age 26 who do not have access to job-based health insurance can stay on a parent’s plan whether or not they live at home or attend school.
 The law applies to all health plans, even those that are self-insured.